dmaerzendorfer/masterThesis/ResearchDiary/README.md

 ## 22.08.2024
 - implementing a hover-cam in vr to replace the old oce orbit cam
+    - should work out fine, might need some detailed testing with study task however :)

 ## 21.08.2024
 - meeting with markus